slideflow/slideflow/docs-source/source/custom_extractors.rst

 Custom Feature Extractors
 =========================

-Slideflow includes several :ref:`pretrained feature extractors <mil>` for converting image tiles into feature vectors, but also provides tools to assist with building your own feature extractor.
+Slideflow includes several :ref:`pretrained feature extractors <mil>` for converting image tiles into feature vectors as well as tools to assist with building your own feature extractor.
 In this note, we'll walk through the process of building a custom feature extractor from both a PyTorch and Tensorflow model.

 PyTorch
 *******

 Feature extractors are implemented as a subclass of :class:`slideflow.model.extractors._factory_torch.TorchFeatureExtractor`.
 The base class provides core functionality and helper methods for generating features from image tiles (dtype uint8) or whole-slide images (type :class:`slideflow.WSI`).

-The initializer should create the model and move it to the appropriate device.
+The initializer should create the feature extraction model and move it to the appropriate device (*i.e.* GPU).
+The model should be a :class:`torch.nn.Module` that accepts an image tensor as input and returns a feature tensor as output.

 .. code-block:: python

+    # Import your custom torch.nn.Module,
+    # which generates features from an image.
     from my_module import MyModel

     from slideflow.model.extractors._factory_torch import TorchFeatureExtractor
-    from slideflow.model import torch_utils

     class MyFeatureExtractor(TorchFeatureExtractor):

-        tag = 'my_feature_extractor'  # Unique identifier
+        tag = 'my_feature_extractor'  # Human-readable identifier

         def __init__(self):
             super().__init__()

             # Create the device, move to GPU, and set in evaluation mode.
             self.model = MyModel()
-            self.device = torch_utils.get_device('cuda')
-            self.model.to(self.device)
+            self.model.to('cuda')
             self.model.eval()

 Next, the initializer should set the number of features expected to be returned by the model.

 .. code-block:: python

+    ...

         def __init__(self):
             ...

             self.num_features = 1024

-The initializer is also responsible for registering image preprocessing and transformations.
-The composed image transformation should be stored in ``self.transform``.
+The initializer is also responsible for registering image preprocessing.
+The image preprocessing transformation, a function which converts a raw ``uint8`` image to a ``float32`` tensor for model input, should be stored in ``self.transform``.
 If the transformation standardizes the images, then the parameter ``self.preprocess_kwargs`` should be set to ``{'standardize': False}``, indicating that Slideflow should not perform any additional standardization.

 .. code-block:: python